Chas-Henrik/Portfolio2/README.md

 2. Gradients don't render properly when printed with Safari on iPad and iPhone.

 *Notes:*
-1. The 'Live Preview', GitHub, Twitter & LinkedIn icons have not been linked to any profile at this time.

 *Deviations from Figma:*
 1. The Tech Stack icons have been scaled to a unified width of 11rem (while keeping their aspect ratio).
 This is to align them perfectly underneath each other when the flex-box wraps, and to resize them as part of a responsive design.